serpapi/google-search-results-ruby/README.md

 ```

 ### Search Archive API
-This API allows to retrieve previous search.
+Retrieves a  previous search.

-To do so run a search to save a `search_id`.
+For example, to retrieve a search, first run a search and save the search ID in a variable, `search_id`:

 ```ruby
 search = GoogleSearch.new(q: "Coffee", location: "Portland")